sjkp/Microsoft-teams-docs/teams/connectors.md

 ## Creating messages through Office 365 Connector with Microsoft Teams

-Connectors use webhooks to create Connector Card messages within Microsoft Teams.
+Office 365 Connectors use webhooks to create Connector Card messages within Microsoft Teams.
 Developers can create these cards by sending an HTTP request with a simple JSON payload to a Microsoft Teams webhook address.

 ### Create the webhook